-Minnesota car accident attorneys assisting Rochester residents hit by an uninsured or under insured driver
+Car accident attorneys assisting Rochester and Owatonna residents hit by an uninsured or under insured driver

 Minnesota requires that auto insurance policies include uninsured motorist (UM) and under insured motorist (UI) provisions.
 This means that a car accident victim’s own policy will provide coverage for medical expenses, lost wages, and pain and suffering.
 If the negligent party had no coverage whatsoever a victim will make a claim directly against their own policy.
 If the negligent party had coverage, but it did not sufficiently cover the victim’s injuries, the victim can make a claim against his or her own policy to cover the difference.
 The amount of compensation available to a victim will depend on the specifics of their policy.